 PALETTE – John Pike (my choice) or any white surface such as a butcher’s tray or ceramic plate.
 I use Cheap Joe X-tra color palettes to test colors.

 PAINT – USE THE COLORS AND BRANDS YOU PREFER – I include transparent and opaque in warm and cool versions of the primary colors.
 FILL EACH COMPARTMENT of your palette a few days before using and leave it uncovered to let the paint skin over.
 Fresh paint doesn’t work well for some techniques.
 If you come with your palette filled you will not need to bring tubes.
-I like Winsor Newton, Dan Smith, Steve Quiller (Richeson) and Graham paints: Naples Yellow (WN), New Gamboge, Quinacridone Gold and Burnt Orange (DS), Cadmium Orange, Cad Red, Winsor Red, Perm Aliz Crimson, Permanent Magenta, Winsor Violet (The generic is dioxazine and Carbazole is DS version.)
+I like Winsor Newton, Dan Smith, Steve Quiller (Richeson) , Graham and Mjello Mission Gold (made in S. Korea): Naples Yellow (WN), New Gamboge, Quinacridone Gold and Burnt Orange (DS), Cadmium Orange, Cad Red, Winsor Red, Perm Aliz Crimson, Permanent Magenta, Winsor Violet (The generic is dioxazine and Carbazole is DS version.)
 Cerulean, Cobalt, Ultramarine, Winsor and Prussian Blue, Cobalt Turquoise, Perm Sap Green, Olive Green, Green Gold.
 Graham paints are made with honey and do not dry out.
 (I keep them separately in a Cheap Joe X-tra palette).
 I sometimes add white gouache and Holbein Jaune Brilliant #1 and #2.

 OTHER: water jars, paper towels, hair dryer, mat for viewing work in progress.
-I sign my work with Sakura micron pigma archival ink pens.
+I sign my work with Sakura micron pigma archval ink pens.

 If you read my book or view my DVD’s in advance it will save time in understanding my approach.